Vccccc/mynote/books/ostep/ostep.md

 - **Concurrency**.
 OS handles tough and tricky issues related to **concurrency**.
 - **Persistence**.
 OS stores files persistently.
 - High performance.
 - Protection.
-OS provides **protection** between   applications, as well as between the OS and applications.
+OS provides **protection** between   applications, as well as between the OS and applications. **isolating** processes from one another is the key to protection and thus underlies much of what an OS must do.